edvisees/sciDP/README.md

 The output directory (/tmp/data/tsv_expts) then holds one subdirectory for each paper for which there are each one `*.tsv` spreadsheet for each detected figure in the paper.
 Thus, this system breaks each paper into small subdocuments each pertaining to a subfigure.

+### Use of Jupyter notebooks from within the container for development and experimentation

+The container provides access to a Jupyter endpoint that is accessible from outside the container via the link `http://localhost:8888/`.
+This provides a framework for Python experimentation and development within the docker image.

 # Basic SciDT Function (preserved from original edvisees/sciDT version)

 We include these instructions from the original version of SciDT (developed by Pradeep Dasigi under Ed Hovy at CMU)